 Need a quick Halloween look using what you already have at home?
 Try my easy Skeleton DIY Makeup for Halloween look.
 It comes together in minutes and you can use makeup you already have at home or can easily find at the local drugstore.

 This past Halloween, I needed a quick costume to pass out candy.
 I wanted it to be a little creepy, but not gory – so a Skeleton was the perfect fit.
 It’s a classic Halloween look.
 This DIY makeup look is simple and easy!

 This is not the Halloween look to win a costume contest.
 It is however, an inexpensive and easy-to-create look that comes together pretty quickly.
-And is possible to create with makeup you already have at home!
-Now, let’s get to how I pulled this skeleton look together.

 What made me especially happy was I ended up using makeup I already had, but wasn’t really using in my every day looks.
 I initially purchased one of those cheap halloween makeup kits you see at the store everywhere during October.
 I tried using it and it instantly seeped into my skin and irritated it. *shudders* Maybe I should have tried using a heavy primer first, but regardless it did not work.
 Instead of giving up, I decided to go through my own makeup drawers for substitutions.
 To my pleasant surprise, the final look totally worked.

 - Lorac Cosmetics – white eyeshadow (The shadow I used had a slight shimmer as you can tell from the reflection in the photo, but a matte would work great too!)

 - Smashbox Cosmetics – heavy, dark black eyeshadow (I’ve had this eyeshadow for a while now and it’s such a deep black shade that I rarely get to use it in my normal makeup looks.
 I was SO happy to get some use out of it for my costume.)